 Bialik College Middle School Years 6-9

-What is Bialik College Middle School
+What is the Middle School program at Bialik?

 Why choose Bialik College for Middle School?